ai4prod/data_versioning_template/README.md

 This code will setup a remote folder for dataset version.
 It is working as a git remote repository but for large dataset file

+0) git init

 1) dvc init {ONLY IF THE FIRST TIME}

 2) dvc remote add -d dvc-remote {PATH TO LOCAL REMOTE.
 Usually path is  /path/to/Local/NameDatasetRemote}

-3) Add Dataset folder inside Data/Dataset.
+3) dvc add Data/Dataset  {Add Dataset folder inside Data/Dataset.
 Inside Dataset folder you need to add your data.
-This will be tracked by version {ONLY FIRST TIME}
+This will be tracked by version} {ONLY FIRST TIME}

 4) git add Data/Dataset.dvc ./gitignore